When you decide to join us at UMass Dartmouth, we make it easy for you to take the next steps. Secure your place for

 508.999.9129 to deposit by credit card

 When you complete your Enrollment Reservation Form and make your $200 enrollment deposit, this amount is deducted from your university bill.
 Available seats in the popular majors are filled based on date of deposit.
 Deposits are non-refundable after May 1.

-If you choose to live on campus, please include your $200 housing deposit with your enrollment deposit above—for a total of $400.
+If you choose to live on campus, reserve your place today.
+Include an additional $200 deposit with your enrollment deposit—for a total of $400.
 Housing is assigned on a first-come, first-served basis.
 The earlier you return your deposit, the sooner we can reserve your space.
 Communications from the housing office will go to your UMass Dartmouth email.
 Deposits are non-refundable after May 1 and are deducted from tuition and fees on your university bill.
 You will receive a separate bill for your housing charges.

 After you make your deposit